jerryzhu2007/dateformatting/README.md

-# dateformatting
+# dateformatter

 We usually met many dates user input manually, it is hard for program processing.
 This library used for unify it to ISO 8601 Standard format [YYYY-mm-dd](https://en.wikipedia.org/wiki/ISO_8601).

-dateformatting is written by Scala and using regular expression to distinguish those formats.
+dateformatter is written by Scala and using regular expression to distinguish those formats.
 There were a large number of date examples in test folder.

 ## Configurations
 Before test, working directory should be set to project root folder.